sailplaneai/kubedr/site/content/docs/generate.md

 To ask KubeDR to generate a filter function use the `generate` sub-command

 ```
-kubedr generate <path API specification>
+kubedr generate <API specification path>
 ```

-For example, to build a filter function which changes prefix of all docker images you can use [imageprefix.go](imageprefix.go)
+For example, to build a filter function which changes the prefix of all docker images you can use [imageprefix.go](imageprefix.go)

 ```
 kubedr generate imageprefix.go